Economic history of Ireland: 18th century

 The major change in the 18th century was the large amount of infrastructural development of Ireland; turnpike roads were established by the Parliament of Ireland from 1734.
 From 1756 the Grand Canal was built from Dublin towards the Shannon; the Ulster Canal (1783) and the Royal Canal (1790) followed.
 The "Money Bill dispute" of 1753 revealed a tax surplus that was maintained until the 1790s.

 In the 18th century English trade with Ireland was the most important branch of English overseas trade1.
 Absentee landlords drew off some £800,000 p.a. in farm rents in the early part of the century, rising to £1 million, in an economy that amounted to about £4 million.
 Completely deforested for timber exports and a temporary iron industry in the course of the 17th century, Irish estates turned to the export of salt beef and pork and butter and hard cheese through the slaughterhouse and port city of Cork, which supplied England, the Royal Navy and the sugar colonies of the West Indies.
 The bishop of Cloyne wondered "how a foreigner could possibly conceive that half the inhabitants are dying of hunger in a country so abundant in foodstuffs?"2.
 The weather-related famine of 1740–41 caused the death of a third of the population in some areas.
-Despite this the population has increased from about 2.5 million in 1700 to 5m in 1800.
+Despite this, the population increased from about 2.5 million in 1700 to 5 million in 1800.

 Irish trade was stifled by the Navigation Acts which limited Irish exports.
 These were repealed in 1779 due to pressure from the Irish Patriot Party, and fostered a brief boom in the 1780s.
 Under pressure from salted meat exported from the Baltic and from the United States, the Anglo-Irish landowners rapidly switched to growing grain for export, while most Irish ate potatoes and groats.
 The Royal Exchange was built in 1769, and in 1781 a new Custom House was started.